-The doors will unlock automatically if:
+The doors will unlock automatically on vehicles with power door locks if:

 1. The Automatic Unlock Doors On Exit feature is enabled.

-2. The transmission was in gear and the vehicle speed returned to 0 mph (0 km/h).

-3. The transmission is in PARK.

-4. The driver door is opened.

-5. The doors were not previously unlocked.
+2. The vehicle was in motion, then speed returned to 0 mph (0 km/h) and the transmission is placed in PARK.
+3. The driver door is opened.
+4. The doors were not previously unlocked.

-6. The vehicle speed is 0 mph (0 km/h).